CloudSnorkel/cdk-github-runners/API.md

 ```

 - *Type:* <a href="#@cloudsnorkel/cdk-github-runners.IRunnerImageBuilder">IRunnerImageBuilder</a>
-- *Default:* image builder with `FargateRunner.LINUX_X64_DOCKERFILE_PATH` as Dockerfile
+- *Default:* FargateRunnerProviderProps.imageBuilder()

-Provider running an image to run inside CodeBuild with GitHub runner pre-configured.

-A user named `runner` is expected to exist.
+Runner image builder used to build Docker images containing GitHub Runner and all requirements.

 The image builder determines the OS and architecture of the runner.